 This recipe makes 18 giant cookies, but you can make them smaller if you like.
 You’ll just need to reduce the cooking time by a few minutes.

-- Tip #2: Chill the dough balls.
+- Tip #2: Chill the cookie dough.
+Chilling the dough prevents the cookies from spreading too much when they bake.
 Keep the remaining cookie dough in the fridge while the cookies bake.

 - Tip #3: Scoop the cookie dough before chilling.
 Before chilling the dough, you’ll want to pre-scoop it.
 If you wait to scoop it after chilling the dough, it’ll be way too hard to scoop.